TonyRod116/TonyRod116/README.md

 > “Technology is most powerful when it amplifies human potential.”

-I care about **human-centred tech, AI ethics, and sustainability**, and I’m passionate about using technology to make life simpler, smarter, or more enjoyable.
+I care about **human-centred tech, AI ethics and sustainability**, and I’m passionate about using technology to make life simpler, smarter or more enjoyable.
-I’ve always been drawn to challenges — when something feels complex or out of reach, I find a way to make it work.
+I’ve always been drawn to challenges; when something feels complex or out of reach, I find a way to make it work.
-That mix of **curiosity, discipline, and persistence** defines how I approach everything I build.
+That mix of **curiosity, discipline and persistence** defines how I approach everything I build.
-Beyond code, I care about **creating things that make people feel or live better** — tools, designs, or systems that offer real help, usefulness, or even a moment of joy when someone uses them.
+Beyond code, I focus on **creating things that make people feel or live better** — tools, designs or systems that bring real help, usefulness or even a small moment of joy when someone uses them.

 ---